 Anastasiia Sedova

-My research interests include (but not limited to) noisy and low-resource learning and model explainability and trustworthiness.
+My research interests include (but not limited to) model explainability and trustworthiness as well as noisy and low-resource learning.

 news